 Performance Copy and paste

-Within the performance “Copy and paste” i invite people from the public to enter the installation and take on the role of the teacher in front of a class of four ‘students’.
-In front of the class the assistant of the teacher helps people from the audience to to recite from a scripted text.
-The text refers to dogma’s around art and has been run through Google Translate multiple times, causing errors that needs to be negotiated while reading it out loud.
+Within the performance and video work “copy and paste” i invite people from the public to enter the installation and take on the role of the teacher in front of a class of four ‘students’.
+In front of the class the assistant of the teacher helps people from the audience to to

-middle of the space, all windows covered with vaseline, a steel mortuary table and a series of morphic sculptures that occupy the space as silent spectators, confronts the visitors with what is left of us after endless loops of cleaning and correction.
+By taking inspiration from the quintessential spaces for education, control and discipline, i try to flesh out a space that is familiar yet reminds us of those situations of subjection.
+The heightened awareness in this space, further amplified by a large ballet class like mirrored wall in the middle of the space, all windows covered with vaseline, a steel mortuary table and a series of morphic sculptures that occupy the space as silent spectators, confronts the visitors with what is left of us after endless loops of cleaning.

 Performers: